EUR/GBP to edge back towards the 0.86 area in the weeks ahead – Rabobank

+While a weak UK Q3 GDP report could encourage GBP bears, in view of the headwinds facing the German economy, we see the potential for EUR/GBP to drop back below the 0.87 level in the weeks ahead.

-Latest economic data show that the Eurozone economy, and specifically Germany, has continued to sour.
-Consequently, we expect EUR/GBP to edge back towards the 0.86 area in the weeks ahead.
+We view levels above 0.87 as selling opportunities and expect EUR/GBP to edge back towards the 0.86 area in the weeks ahead.

-While ECB policymakers will be reluctant to talk about the outlook for rate cuts as long as inflation remains above the 2% target, the market is beginning to speculate about such a move in Q2 2024.

-On the assumption that the BoE indicates at tomorrow’s policy meeting that rates are set to remain on hold for some months, GBP is likely positioned to win back a little ground vs. the EUR.

 Information on these pages contains forward-looking statements that involve risks and uncertainties.
 Markets and instruments profiled on this page are for informational purposes only and should not in any way come across as a recommendation to buy or sell in these assets.
 You should do your own thorough research before making any investment decisions.
 FXStreet does not in any way guarantee that this information is free from mistakes, errors, or material misstatements.
 It also does not guarantee that this information is of a timely nature.
 Investing in Open Markets involves a great deal of risk, including the loss of all or a portion of your investment, as well as emotional distress.
 All risks, losses and costs associated with investing, including total loss of principal, are your responsibility.
 The views and opinions expressed in this article are those of the authors and do not necessarily reflect the official policy or position of FXStreet nor its advertisers.
 The author will not be held responsible for information that is found at the end of links posted on this page.